Desktop Schools Popup

 **Our bus drivers will be assigning bus patrol positions once school starts (bus patrols can and are encouraged to sign-up for one of the Safety Patrol positions listed above as well.)

 The bus patrols “assist” the driver with his or her efforts to maintain control on the bus and may also be called upon to flag so children are able to cross the street at their bus stops.
-They are in no way responsible for disciplining other students.
+Bus Patrols are not responsible for disciplining other students.
 It is the driver’s responsibility, not that of the students.
-Patrols should never try to overstep their job responsibilities.
-When they do, they have a tendency to intimidate the younger students, and that is not what being a patrol is about.
-They should act as a liaison and a helper.
-They are looked up to by many of the younger students, so they need to act as a good role model and reflect our school in a positive way to the community.
+Bus Patrols are to act as a liaison and a helper.
+Bus Patrols are looked up to by many of the younger students at Diamond Path, so they will need to act as a good role model and reflect our Diamond Path Elementary in a positive way to the community.

 Please let me know if you have any questions regarding patrols.